mashingan/anonimongo/readme.md

 </details>

 ## Caveats
-There are several points the quite questionable and prone to change for later development.
+There are several points needed to keep in mind.

 <details><summary>Those are:</summary>

-* `BsonTime` which acquired from decoded Bson bytestream will not equal with `Time` from times module in stdlib.
-The different caused by Bson only support milliseconds time precision while Nim `Time` support to nanoseconds.
 * `diagnostic.explain` and its corresponding `explain`-ed version of various commands haven't been undergone extensive testing.
 * `Query` only provided for `db.find` commands.
 It's still not supporting Query Plan Cache or